 Global Fishing Watch receives and processes openly-broadcast Automatic Identification System (AIS) data from ships at sea.
-Using artificial intelligence and cloud computing, Global Fishing Watch analyzes general patterns of vessel behavior to identify and display commercial fishing activity through a web-based interactive data-mapping platform.
+Using machine learning and cloud computing, Global Fishing Watch analyzes general patterns of vessel behavior to identify and display commercial fishing activity through a web-based interactive data-mapping platform.

 Using the algorithms developed for AIS technology, Global Fishing Watch has been processing and analyzing Indonesian VMS data from 2014 to the present, and will continue to receive newly created Indonesian VMS Data daily.
 Detailed vessel behavior analysis is now displayed through the Global Fishing Watch public mapping platform.